AB-Rhman/flask-full-workflow/README.md

 # Flask Full Workflow

-This project showcases how to apply essential DevOps practices to turn a simple "Hello World" Flask web application into a live production-ready state.
+This project showcases how to apply essential DevOps practices to turn a simple Flask web application into a live production-ready state.
 It demonstrates the use of CI/CD pipelines for both code and infrastructure deployment using GitHub Actions.

 ## Project Overview